NavarMP/BCACode/README.md

 ---

 **Question 7: Employee Database (city versions)**
 Consider the employee database given below.
-Give an expression in SQL for each of the following queries: EMPLOYEE (Employee-Name, City) WORKS (Employee-Name, Company-Name, Salary) COMPANY (Company-Name, City) MANAGES (Employee-Name, Manager-Name)
+Give an expression in SQL for each of the following queries: EMPLOYEE (Employee-Name, City)
+WORKS (Employee-Name, Company-Name, Salary)
+COMPANY (Company-Name, City)
+MANAGES (Employee-Name, Manager-Name)
+A) Find the names of all employees who work in Infosys
+B) Find the names and cities of residence of all employees who works in Wipro
+C) Find the names, and cities of all employees who work in Infosys and earn more than Rs.
+10,000.
+D) Find the employees who live in the same cities as the companies for which they work.
+E) Find all employees who do not work in Wipro Corporation.
+F) Find the company that has the most employees.

 **Table Schema: cityemployees1**
 | Field Name | Data Type   | Constraints |